 See 2019 EPA Study of Oil and Gas Extraction Wastewater Management Under the Clean Water Act at: https://www.epa.gov/sites/production/files/2019-05/documents/oil-and-gas-study_draft_05-2019.pdf

 The Eco System is on of the most versatile and robust separation and water purification systems on the market today.
 It has specific advantages in dealing with many of the contaminants within produced water such as sand, grit, hydrocarbons, oils, and dissolved chemicals.

 One of the primary challenges with produced water is the high dissolved chloride/mineral composition frequently with 5 to 10 times greater salinity than sea water.
 This high chloride level can overwhelm traditional seawater desalination methods such as RO membranes.

-Eco Water Technologies is actively looking for a partner in the oil and gas industry to perform a joint research project using modifications to the Eco System to address issues with produced water with the goal to be able to generate a high percentage of beneficial reuse water that does not require deep well injection.
+Eco World Water is actively looking for a partner in the oil and gas industry to perform a joint research project using modifications to the Eco System to address issues with produced water with the goal to be able to generate a high percentage of beneficial reuse water that does not require deep well injection.